 The Chair who may permit any members who have spoken to explain themselves in regard to any part of their speech, or to answer questions from other members.

-No member may speak to a procedural motion, except as provided by these Sanding Orders.
+No member may speak to a procedural motion, except as provided by these Standing Orders.

 The Chair may speak to a motion only in order to make a personal explanation or an explanation as to the matter under debate.